On the abelian structure of noncompetitive chemical reaction networks: Appendix

 Following the theory of Abelian sandpile \cite{meester2003abelian} and Abelian networks \cite{bond2016abelian1,bond2016abelian2,bond2016abelian3}, we derive some nice properties, in particular that the stationary distribution of this Markov chain is uniform on the set of recurrent states.

-\begin{definition} A distribution $\mu$ on $\mathcal{A}$ is said to have adequate support if $e_\mu M_\mu = eM$ . \end{definition} The following lemma gives a one-to-one correspondence between algebraic and stochastic recurrent states: \begin{lemma} (\cite{bond2016abelian3}, Lemma 3.5) If $\mu$ has adequate support, the set of algebraically recurrent states coincide with the set of recurrent states for the sandpile Markov chain (\ref{next_state_markov}). \end{lemma}
+\begin{definition} A distribution $\mu$ on $\mathcal{A}$ is said to have adequate support if $e_\mu M_\mu = eM$ . \end{definition} The following lemma gives a one-to-one correspondence between recurrent states of the sandpile Markov chain and Rec $\mathcal{N}$. \begin{lemma} (\cite{bond2016abelian3}, Lemma 3.5) If $\mu$ has adequate support, the set of recurrent states Rec $\mathcal{N}$ coincide with the set of recurrent states for the sandpile Markov chain (\ref{next_state_markov}). \end{lemma}

-The stationnary distribution of this Markov chain is analogous to the one of the Abelian sandpile model \cite{meester2003abelian}. \begin{theorem} (\cite{bond2016abelian3}, Theorem 3.6) If $\mu$ has adequate support, the uniform distribution on $\text{Rec }\mathcal{N}$ is the unique stationary distribution of the sandpile Markov chain. \end{theorem}
+The stationary distribution of this Markov chain is analogous to the one of the Abelian sandpile model \cite{meester2003abelian}. \begin{theorem} (\cite{bond2016abelian3}, Theorem 3.6) If $\mu$ has adequate support, the uniform distribution on $\text{Rec }\mathcal{N}$ is the unique stationary distribution of the sandpile Markov chain. \end{theorem}

-To find concretely which static configurations are recurrent Levine \textit{et al.} \cite{bond2016abelian3} generalized Dhar's burning algorithm to any finite irreducible Abelian network $\mathcal{N}$ that halts on all inputs. \begin{definition} [\cite{bond2016abelian3}, Definition 5.1] A \textit{burning element} of an Abelian network $\mathcal{N}$ is a vector $\beta \in \mathbb{N}^{A}$ such that for $q \in \mathcal{Q}$ :
+To find concretely which static states are recurrent Levine \textit{et al.} \cite{bond2016abelian3} generalized Dhar's burning algorithm to any finite irreducible Abelian network $\mathcal{N}$ that halts on all inputs. \begin{definition} [\cite{bond2016abelian3}, Definition 5.1] A \textit{burning element} of an Abelian network $\mathcal{N}$ is a vector $\beta \in \mathbb{N}^{A}$ such that for $q \in \mathcal{Q}$ :

 \end{definition} Such a burning element always exists for a for a finite irreducible Abelian network $\mathcal{N}$ that halts on all inputs.
 The following procedure allows to find one. \begin{lemma} [\cite{bond2016abelian3}, Procedure 5.8] To find a burning element, we start with $y=1$.
 If $Ly\geq 0$, then we stop.
 Otherwise we choose some $a \in \mathcal{A}$ such that $(Ly)_a < 0$ and increase $y_a$ by $1$.
 Repeat until $Ly \geq 0$. \end{lemma} Once we have a burning element, one can easiliy verify which static states are recurrent. \begin{theorem} [\cite{bond2016abelian3}, Theorem 5.5] Let $k \in K$ be such that $k \geq 1$ and $Pk\leq k$.
 Then $q \in \mathcal{Q}$ is recurrent if and only if $(I-P)k \triangleright \triangleright q = q.$ \end{theorem}